jasimn/aws-lab/aws-network-lab/triggering-event-on-email.md

 * Select: aws-resource-change-alerts
 * Create rule.
 ![My Screenshot](https://github.com/jasimn/aws-lab/blob/main/aws-network-lab/new.png)
-## now when we create an create/delete/stop an instance we will get an alert in email (jasimakhtar302@gmail.com)
+## now when we  create/delete/stop an instance we will get an alert in email (jasimakhtar302@gmail.com)